Study 3. God: Father, Son and Holy SpiritIntroduction

 i] As Creator - He made us.
 "Have we not one Father, hath not one God made us?"
 Matt.2:10.
 "But now, O Lord, Thou art our Father: we are the clay and Thou our potter, and we are the work of Thy hand" Isaiah 64:8.

 In the New Testament we find our deepest understanding of the fatherhood of God.
-The full truth of this concept lies in the relationship Jesus has with God.
-He has a unique Father-Son relationship which has existed for eternity.
-This relationship extends to the believer who becomes a Son of God in a secondary sense through their relationship with Christ.
+The full truth of this concept lies in the relationship Jesus has with the Father.
+Jesus has a unique Father-Son relationship which has existed for eternity.
+This relationship extends to the believer who becomes a Son of God, in a secondary sense, through their relationship with Christ.

-God's Fatherhood to us reveals the tender aspects of His character - love, care, bounty, faithfulness.....
+God's Fatherhood is revealed to us in the tender aspects of his character - love, care, bounty, faithfulness.....

 i] Pre-existent.
 "He was before all things", "Without Him was not anything made that was made".

-iv] Man.
+iv] Human.
 Our Lord had a truly human body and rational faculties.
-All that was characteristic of unfallen human nature was found in Him.
-He was as human as we are.
-He grew tired and needed rest.
-He was hungry and needed food. eg. Mark 1:35.
-Unlike us He was without sin.
-In His miraculous birth God interrupted the normal transmission of sin that plagues the human race.
+All that was characteristic of the unfallen human nature that was found in him; he was as human as we are: he grew tired and needed rest; he was hungry and needed food. eg. Mark 1:35.
+Unlike us Jesus was without sin.
+In his miraculous birth, God the Father interrupted the normal transmission of sin that plagues the human race.
 Only a sinless person could stand in our place taking the punishment our sins deserved.

 i] Prophet.
-He followed in the line of all the messengers of God who came before.
+Jesus followed in the line of all the messengers of God who came before.
 The words of these prophets are recorded in the Old Testament section of the Bible.
-Yet Jesus was unlike them in two respects:
+Yet, Jesus was unlike them in two respects:

 a) He spoke with authority.
 They would announce their words by saying "Thus saith the Lord", but Jesus said "I say unto you".